About the Museum

 Note that all timetables from Fall 2003 to present were archived directly from source files provided by the printing press.
 We plan to adjust their format to be more consistent with earlier exhibits.

-Curator Anthony Rizos was born and raised in the Mojave Desert, moved to Boston for college, and currently resides in Baltimore.
-Anthony holds bachelor's and master's degrees in urban planning, with a focus on transportation, from the Massachusetts Institute of Technology.
+Curator Anthony Rizos was born and raised in the American Southwest, and currently resides in the nation's capital.
+Anthony holds bachelor's and master's degrees from the Massachusetts Institute of Technology.

 Archivist Thomas Bedwell, a native of Kentucky, is married with two daughters and five grandchildren.
 Since retiring from a 35-year career in the insurance industry, he has been exploring his lifelong interest in passenger trains with frequent rides on Amtrak.
 Tom also serves as a Manager and Moderator of the Amtrak Unlimited Discussion Forum.
 Tom grew up near the L&N mainline and watched their streamliners go by for many years as a child.